Promptly-Technologies-LLC/dir-diary/README.md

 For a more detailed understanding, please refer to the source code, inline comments, and, most importantly, [docs\pseudocode.md](docs\pseudocode.md)!

-## To-do
+## Roadmap

 - [ ] Replace print statements with proper console logs
 - [ ] Add console logging to the folder mapping step, and see if we can improve speed for this step
 - [ ] Deal with condition where LLM response['choices']['finish_reason'] == 'length' (success code but response exceeds context length)
 - [ ] Fix the way we handle exceeding context length (add filtering, splitting)
 - [ ] Use `llm_cost_estimation.models` to get max_tokens
-- [ ] Make summarization API calls asynchronous to reduce runtime
+- [ ] Make all summarization API calls asynchronous to reduce runtime
-- [ ] Add a final summarization step to reconcile the individual file summaries
 - [ ] Add tech stack summarization feature
+- [ ] Add a final summarization step to reconcile the individual file summaries?
+- [ ] Do some prompt engineering for better outputs, and/or allow user-defined custom prompts
+- [ ] Add some preprocessing to pull the right stuff into context during summarization, maybe using universal ctags or abstract syntax tree?
+- [ ] Support summarizing at the object level rather than the module level?
+- [ ] Add some prompt chaining and/or preprocessing to usage summarization to ensure we only summarize exported objects
 - [ ] Add support for LLMs other than OpenAI's chat models
 - [ ] Add support for Microsoft Azure OpenAI service to reduce latency/cost
 - [ ] Do some YouTube explainers/demos